 Hello beautiful people.

-It has been an exceptionally busy week as I’m catching up on my volunteering shifts this week.
-Normally under these circumstances I would be exceptionally exhausted, but when you invest your time in something you love, it takes a little less energy out of you.
+It has been an exceptionally busy time for me, as I’m catching up on my volunteering shifts this week.
+Normally under these circumstances I would be extra exhausted, but when you invest your time in something you love, it takes a little less energy out of you.

 I volunteer at the Distress Centre here in Calgary, answering the phones on the crisis lines.
 I truly love it.